amieres/FSharpStation/README.md

 # FSharpStation
-An editor for FSharp development, powered by Chrome, WebSharper &amp; CodeMirror
+An editor for FSharp development, powered by Chrome, WebSharper &amp; CodeMirror and Fable!

 Live demo: http://fsharpstation.hopto.org/